Seiler Family Foundation

 How does Seiler Family Foundation spend its money?

 Seiler Family Foundation directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Seiler Family Foundation tax-deductible?